semiotic-ai/vscode-sql-studio/CONTRIBUTING.md

 ## Final Notes

 Your contributions are vital to the success of the Semiotic SQL Studio.
 By following these guidelines, we can maintain a high-quality codebase, streamline the development process, and ensure that our project remains robust and scalable.
 Thank you for your contributions and commitment to excellence.

+## Local Development

+You can compile and run a local dev version by hitting F5 in any file in the project from VSCode.

+Use `npm run test` to run the test suite.

+Use `npm run format` to format the code.

+There are precommit hooks that check if the code is correctly formatted. `npm run test` will also check formatting before running, so it's adviced to enable format on save.